Theo3883/Theo3883/README.md

 [![Github](https://img.shields.io/github/followers/Theo3883?label=Follow&style=social)](https://github.com/Theo3883)

 - 💻 Highly motivated and enthusiastic individual with a passion for innovation and continuous learning.
-With a distinctive combination of creativity, dynamism, and a friendly demeanor, I am actively seeking opportunities to contribute my skills and gain valuable insights from experienced professionals in a collaborative environment
+With a distinctive combination of creativity, dynamism, and friendly, I am actively seeking opportunities to contribute my skills.

+     I am skilled in TypeScript, JavaScript, Python, Java with Spring, and .NET.
+My experience includes building modern front-end interfaces with React and Next.js, and developing robust back-end systems using Node.js, Java Spring, and .NET.
+I work with PostgreSQL for database integration and use Docker for containerization.
+I also enjoy automating tasks with Python scripts.
+My focus is on creating maintainable, scalable, and user-friendly solutions across the stack.
 - 📫 How to reach me: teosandu88@gmail.com